sadeghmohebbi/dockerized-wordpress-nginx-php-mariadb/README.md

 ## 3. edit mariadb dockerfile file
 use your own password and envs in [this file (mysql/Dockerfile)](https://github.com/sadeghmohebbi/dockerized-wordpress-nginx-php-mariadb/blob/master/mysql/Dockerfile)

-## 4. use commands below in root directory
+## 4. run it
-default provided docker compose file can be used
+use commands below in root directory. default provided docker compose file can be used

 <code>$ docker-compose up -d --build</code>